Beyond Westminster

 The success of the Socialist Health Association (SHA) motion to Labour’s 2017 conference marks significant progress.

-Reflecting on Labour Conference and The World Transformed – Part One
+Reflecting on Labour Conference and The World Transformed

 Part one of a series with New Socialist editors reflecting on their experience of Labour Party Conference and The World Transformed 2017.

-Beyond mere Policy Making: A Response to the IPPR's "Time for Change" Report.
+Beyond Mere Policy Making: A Response to the IPPR's ‘Time for Change’ Report.

 The IPPR, which describes itself as The Progressive Policy Think Tank, has launched the interim report of its Commission on Economic Justice, titled Time for Change: A New Vision for the British Economy.